csaid/csaid.github.io/_posts/2020-11-29-contagiousness-sensitivity.md

 Antigen tests work because they can identify people who are contagious.
 Knowing you are contagious lets you isolate yourself before you infect others.

-Antigen tests have [very high](https://www.medrxiv.org/content/10.1101/2020.11.18.20234104v1.full.pdf) _contagiousness sensitivity_, defined as the percentage of contagious people that the test detects.
+Most antigen tests have [very high](https://www.medrxiv.org/content/10.1101/2020.11.18.20234104v1.full.pdf) _contagiousness sensitivity_, defined as the percentage of contagious people that the test detects.
 This is a crucial metric for public health.

 <div class="wrapper">
   <img src='/assets/2020_contagiousness/venn_contagious.png' height="200" class="inner" style="position:relative">